 I've been enjoying the benefits of these for decades.

 I sell both the K&N and DNA filters on the online STORE tab above, and I try to be competitive pricing wise (outside of Amazon).
-BMC was very good as to sizing and silicone rubber fit/seal, but they've been increasingly more difficult to get, and K&N oddly cannot be easily had here in the State which they are made.
-So DNA is the next in line, and I really like what they did with the V7 filter I sell on the Store as well.
+BMC was very good as to sizing and silicone rubber fit/seal, but they've been increasingly more difficult to get, so K&N it is.
+DNA is the next in line, as I really like what they did with the deep V7 filter I sell on the Store as well.

-Fueling is a different story... like every Guzzi I've fueled over the last 20 years now, they really come alive when allowed to digest some fuel with all of the air that they are given.
+Fueling is a different story.
+Like every Guzzi I've fueled over the last 20+ years now, they really come alive when allowed to ingest some fuel, even bone stock.
+Add air, and the data is very different.
 So up to you on running it. ;)

 That is correct...